Geometric decomposition of abelian varieties of order 1: Additive relations among roots of unity

 Let $T$ be an indecomposable cyclotomic relation of minimal weight contained in $S$.
 Let $\overline{T}$ be the complex conjugate of $T$; it will suffice to check that either $T = \overline{T}$ or $T \cap \overline{T} = \emptyset$, as then we can remove $T \cup \overline{T}$ from $S$ and then apply the induction hypothesis to conclude.

-If $T$ is of type $R_p$ for some prime $p$, then $\overline{T}$ is a rotation of $T$ and the claim is evident.
-In particular, this covers all cases where $T$ has weight at most 5; since $n \leq 17$, this also covers all cases where $S$ can be partitioned into three or more indecomposable cyclotomic relations.
+If $T$ is of type $R_p$ for some prime $p$ in the sense of Table~\ref{table:minimal relations} (i.e., a collection of $p$ equally spaced roots of unity), then $\overline{T}$ is a rotation of $T$ and so the claim is evident.
+In particular, this covers all cases where $T$ has weight at most 5; since $S$ has weight at most $17$, this also covers all cases where $S$ can be partitioned into three or more indecomposable cyclotomic relations.

 The remaining case is where the complement $T'$ of $T$ in $S$ is itself an indecomposable cyclotomic relation and both $T$ and $T'$ have weights in the range $\{6,7,8\}$.
 By Theorem~\ref{T:relations of weight 8}, there exists $\zeta \in \mu$ such that $\zeta^{-1} T$ is listed in Table~\ref{table:minimal relations}.
 Since $T \cap \overline{T} \neq \emptyset$, there must be two (not necessarily distinct) entries $\eta_i, \eta_j$ in the listed sequence such that $\zeta \eta_i = (\zeta \eta_j)^{-1}$, yielding